playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ##### What changes do I need to make?

-If you are migrating from an existing project that does not use CSRF form helpers such as `CSRF.formField`, then you may see "403 Forbidden" on PUT and POST requests, from the CSRF filter.
-Adding `CSRF.formField` to your form templates will resolve the error.
+If you are migrating from an existing project that does not use CSRF form helpers such as `CSRF.formField`, then you may see "403 Forbidden" on PUT and POST requests from the CSRF filter.

+Adding `CSRF.formField` to your form templates will resolve the error If you are making requests with AJAX, you can place the CSRF token in the HTML page, and then add it to the request using the `Csrf-Token` header.

 To check this behavior, please add <logger name="play.filters.csrf" value="TRACE"/> to your logback.xml.